I know it well, sir; you have an exchequer of words,

 I founded this page in 2013 to document my first forays into treasure hunting.
 Since that time, I have owned a Garrett AT Pro; White’s Goldmaster GMT; C.Scope CS3MX; XP Deus, Minelab Excalibur II; and I am preparing to retrofit my Deus and purchase a CTX 3030 for land and beach hunting.

-I have found a gold ring with diamonds at a New York beach and returned it to its newlywed owner; modern clad coinage in the Bahamas and the Polish Baltic Sea; dozens of Roman and medieval hammered silver coins in the UK, along with other bits of history; and mudlarked successfully for Roman and medieval coins in the River Thames, and unsuccessfully (save for a Victorian medicine bottle and some modern clad) along the River Blackwater in Maldon, Essex.
+I have found a gold ring with diamonds at a New York beach and returned it to its newlywed owner; modern clad coinage in the Bahamas, Hong Kong, and the Polish Baltic Sea; dozens of Roman and medieval hammered silver coins in the UK, along with other bits of history; and mudlarked successfully for Roman and medieval coins in the River Thames, and unsuccessfully (save for a Victorian medicine bottle and some modern clad) along the River Blackwater in Maldon, Essex.
 I have even made a treasure find: silver cufflinks crafted to commemorate the marriage of Charles II to Catherine of Braganza, which I donated to the Oxfordshire Museum Service.

 I have lived mainly in the UK during this period, working on a PhD in early modern English literature at Oxford, and also earning accreditation as a field archaeologist (and the post-nominal letters PCIfA).